Oatmeal Chocolate Chip Cookies

 - In a small saucepan (or the microwave), heat the butter until melted, set aside and allow to cool slightly.

-- In a large bowl, combine all of the dry ingredients; rolled oats, spelt flour, baking powder, sea salt and cinnamon.
+- In a large bowl, combine all of the dry ingredients; rolled oats, flour, baking powder, sea salt and cinnamon.

 - In a separate small bowl, combine the wet ingredients; maple syrup, vanilla extract and egg, and whisk to combine.
 Pour in the melted butter and whisk again.